 Elements like shapes give you the chance to have different silhouettes for your design.
 Triangles, circles, squares, and other figures also help you frame your work, giving it visual prominence.

 Giving your design a proper frame will help it pop.
-This helps give you the assurance that your logo will not be easily outshined when put on other brand assets like event posters, catalogs, or posters.
+This helps give you the assurance that your logo will not be easily outshined when put on other brand assets like event posters, catalogs, or business cards.

 They also help you communicate human traits to your audience.
 Shape psychology states that these figures influence the way consumers see a brand.
 For example, brands that use triangles are perceived as edgy, while businesses that use squares appear more secure.

 When you are done building your brand mark, the next step that you should take is to ask people what they think about it.
 This will help you understand the strengths and weaknesses of your design and improve it.
 You can ask questions such as their first impressions of your insignia and which aspects need a little more work.

 Be straightforward and direct with a text-based logo.
 This type of logo puts your brand name as the focal point of the brand mark, lessening the chance of oversaturation.

 There are two types of text logos, wordmark, and lettermark.
 Wordmarks feature the entirety of your brand name.
 This is recommended for small businesses as it helps your audience know your unabbreviated name.

 On the other hand, lettermark logos only use the initials of your brand.
 This is great for businesses that have long names because it provides brevity.